redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

 A major part of Redwood's initial success was it's tutorial.
 The practice of readable, enjoyable, and comprehensive documentation is something we plan to continue.
-Getting to `v1.0` doesn't mean sacrificing on the quality of docs.
-On the contrary, the more the framework can do, the better the docs have to be.
+Getting to `v1.0` doesn't mean sacrificing the quality of docs; on the contrary, the more the framework can do, the better the docs have to be.

-Docs are tracked on the [redwoodjs.com repo](https://github.com/redwoodjs/redwoodjs.com/projects/1).
 We welcome any and all contributions, from fixing typos to adding cookbooks!

-More on the vision: we plan on moving over to Docusarus to accomodate things like versioning.
-We'll lock the docs in at `v1` and then version from there.
+One thing we plan on doing before `v1.0` is moving over to Docusarus to accomodate features like versioning.
+When we release `v1.0`, we'll lock the docs in and version from there.
 The tutorials are over there already, with translations to boot!

 ## Generators